benbrastmckie/ModelChecker/Code/README.md

 # Model Checker

-This project draws on the [Z3](https://github.com/Z3Prover/z3) theorem prover to provide tooling for proving theorems and finding countermodels for counterfactual conditional and modal claims.
+This project draws on the [Z3](https://github.com/Z3Prover/z3) theorem prover to provide tooling for finding countermodels for counterfactual conditional and modal claims.

 Accessible [installation instructions](https://github.com/benbrastmckie/ModelChecker?tab=readme-ov-file#installation) are provided in the GitHub repository.